Go Tigers!

-Go Tigers! is a documentary film created about the Tigers of Massillon, Ohio.
-It is about the football team, the city, and its rivalry against the Canton McKinley High School Bulldogs.
-The film follows the team during the 1999 regular season.
+Go Tigers! is a 2001 documentary film about the Washington High School Tigers of Massillon, Ohio, and its rivalry against the Canton McKinley High School Bulldogs of the same city.
+Written and directed by Kenneth A. Carlson, the film follows the team during the 1999 regular season.
 It features the players (mainly the co-captains), and follows them around the whole school year and tells all their stories.